 The region is also home to plenty attractions and activities, so if you like art, culture, history, or if you’d rather prefer physical activities such as hiking, cycling or swimming, go to Costa Brava – this region has it all!
 You can read more about the regional activities in our activity catalogue.

-Tip: Do yourself a favour and spend a day in Girona, or if you’d prefer a more local experience, drive through Girona and find a great hiking road, which you could advantageously end off at a local restaurant and order a ‘Menu del dia’
+Tip: Do yourself a favour and spend a day in Girona, or if you’d prefer a more local experience, drive through Girona and find a great hiking road, which you could advantageously end off at a local restaurant and order a ‘Menu del dia’ (menu of the day)

 The long shoreline that goes all the way from the French border, offers a string of small lovely cities.
 If you arrive from France and have time on your hands, we recommend that you take the coastal road via Cerbére (France), Port Bou, Llancá and maybe even to El Port de la Selva, as this is a quite nice drive.
 On the peninsula ‘Cap de Creus’ you will find Cadaqués and Port Lligat, and, even though the 20 minutes' drive is filled with hairpin turns is it worth it, especially if you, in advance, have ordered a tour in Salvador Dali’s house.
 Furthermore, if you are a bigger admirer of Dali, you must visit Museo Teatro Dali.
 The museum lies in the city of Figueres, which is a great city, especially the antique city centre that is filled with shops, restaurants, and cafés.